| Activities

 Organised on March 10th 2006 by Professor Barbara Haskel and

-Professor Brian Rathbun (McGill University) as part of a Series on Europe and the European Union supported by the IES.
+Professor Brian Rathbun (McGill University) as part of a Series on Europe and the European Union supported by the IES. * The European Approach to Military Innovation:

 Risks and Opportunities of the Technology gap.
 Lecture by Andrea Locatelli, Visiting Scholar, Centre for